cert-orangecyberdefense/datalake/docs/Add_threats.md

 > --is_csv  set it to have a csv file as an input
 > -d to have a special delimiter
 > -c to select the column (starting at **1**)
+> --link to provide a link i.e. a URL that will be filled in "external_analysis_link"

 > -o (Optional) will set the output file as the API gives it.
 > -e (Optional) to change the environment {preprod, prod},  default is **prod**